dafyddPrys/dafyddPrys.github.io/about.md

 permalink: /about/
 ---

-I'm a web developer based in Bath and Bristol, UK.
+I'm a web developer based in the UK.
 Born and bred in Wales.

-I work at [Play Sports Network](http://playsportsnetwork.com), building tools to support the growth of [Global Cycling Network](https://www.youtube.com/user/globalcyclingnetwork) and [Global Mountain Bike Network](https://www.youtube.com/user/globalmtb).

 &nbsp;
 &nbsp;

-If you want to reach out to me or think I could be of use on a project or idea you have, **please** reach out to me on my email in the footer.
+If you want to reach out to me or think I could be of use on a project or idea you have, reach out to me on my email in the footer.

 &nbsp;
 &nbsp;